 |6.||Canon G7 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 |16.||Ricoh GR II||Y||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the NX500 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the NX500 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the NX500 from Samsung.
+Both the SX420 and the NX500 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the NX500 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Samsung websites.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Samsung NX500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Ready to shoot: Has a lens built-in, whereas the NX500 requires a separate lens.

 - Sharper images: Has hand-shake reducing image stabilization built-in.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Is somewhat more recent (announced 10 months after the NX500).